-13. Where in the park does the artist in residence instruct daily art classes?
+12. Where in the park does the artist in residence instruct daily art classes?

-This position will be located only in Yosemite Valley at the Happy Isles Art and Nature Center General location information: Yosemite Valley sits at about 4,000 feet in elevation.
+This position is only available in Yosemite Valley.

+General location information: Yosemite Valley sits at about 4,000 feet in elevation.
 Generally, in May, early June, and after Labor Day, the park is not as crowded as mid-June through Labor Day.
 Youth Art Teacher lives in a group volunteer site in Upper Pines Campground, and must provide their own camping gear.
 This site is shared with other month-long volunteers.
 Upper Pines Campground can be crowded, noisy, and smoky during some months.
 Parking at the camp site is limited to 2 vehicles and some volunteers may need to park their vehicle on the roadside.
 The free shuttle and bicycles are the preferred mode of transportation, though there is parking available at the Happy Isles Art and Nature Center for the youth art teacher to help with transporting art and supplies.
 Food discounts are provided at nearby Curry Village Pavilion and the Yosemite Valley Lodge Base Camp Eatery.
 Laundry is available at Housekeeping Camp and showers are available in Curry Village.

-14. What is the weather like in the different locations in the park?
+13. What is the weather like in the different locations in the park?